QuantEcon/lecture-datascience.myst/src/problem_sets/problem_set_4.md

 - Which asset has the highest average returns?
 - Which asset has the highest median returns?
 - Which asset has the lowest coefficient of variation, i.e., standard deviation divided by mean?
-(This measure is similar to "Sharpe Ratio")
 - Which asset would you choose?
 Why?
 (There is not a single right answer here.
 Just be creative and express your preferences.)

 You can find the official documentation of `scipy.stats` [here](https://docs.scipy.org/doc/scipy/reference/stats.html)